 |Focuses on younger companies with disruptive or revolutionary potential||Focuses on companies in stable, profit-earning phase|

 |Requires longer investment timeline to see results||May start producing results quicker|

 |Higher potential for capital gains||Capital gains may be slow or even non-existent|

 Growth stocks often refer to companies that have a high potential to grow quickly and raise their valuation, which translates to higher share prices.

-You may have noticed some common threads among the companies mentioned above — they are all relatively young and yet have successfully disrupted their respective sectors.
+You may have noticed some common threads among the companies above — they are all relatively young and have successfully disrupted their respective sectors.
 As they grew into the multi-billion behemoths they are today, their share prices inflated, rewarding investors who got in early with massive capital gains.

 In case you think you’re late to the party, don’t worry.
 Growth stocks aren’t going out of fashion anytime soon, with Tesla often touted as one company in a core group that are leading the next wave.

 Investing in growth stocks